-On December 23, 2021, we sold our investment in the private company to one of the other limited liability company members, pursuant to the terms of a previously negotiated call option included in the private company's limited liability company agreement, as amended and restated (the "LLC Agreement"), in exchange for a predetermined fixed price as set forth in the LLC Agreement of approximately \$127.8 million in cash consideration.
+On December 23, 2021, we sold our investment in a private company that was acquired in conjunction with our divestiture of the Compute business during our fiscal year 2018 to one of the other limited liability company members, pursuant to the terms of a previously negotiated call option included in the private company's limited liability company agreement, as amended and restated (the "LLC Agreement"), in exchange for a predetermined fixed price as set forth in the LLC Agreement of approximately \$127.8 million in cash consideration.
 As of December 23, 2021, the carrying value of this investment was approximately \$9.5 million.
-As a result of this transaction, we recorded a gain of \$118.2 million in Other income (expense), net in our Consolidated Statements of Operations.
+As a result of this transaction, we recorded a gain of \$118.2 million in Other (expense) income, net in our Consolidated Statements of Operations.

-During fiscal years 2022, 2021 and 2020, we recorded \$3.3 million, \$2.4 million and \$3.4 million, respectively, of non-cash net losses associated with this equity method investment in Other income (expense), net in our Consolidated Statements of Operations.
-The net loss amounts for fiscal years 2021 and 2020 include non-cash gains of \$9.8 million and \$16.6 million, respectively, associated with changes in the private company's equity.
+This investment's carrying value was updated quarterly based on our proportionate share of the gains or losses, as well as any changes in the private company's equity, utilizing the equity method.
+During fiscal years 2022 and 2021, we recorded \$3.3 million and \$2.4 million, respectively, of non-cash net losses associated with this equity method investment in Other (expense) income, net in our Consolidated Statements of Operations.
+The net loss amount for fiscal year 2021 includes a non-cash gain of \$9.8 million, associated with changes in the private company's equity.

-5. FAIR VALUE
+6. FAIR VALUE